Kazipet Junction railway station

-Kazipet Junction railway station (station code:- KZJ) is located in Hanamkonda district of Telangana.
-It is a crucial railway junction connecting Northern and Southern India.
+Kazipet Junction railway station (station code: KZJ) is a third grade non-suburban (NSG–3) category Indian railway station in Secunderabad railway division of South Central Railway zone.
+It is located in Hanamkonda district and serves the city of Kazipet and Warangal in the Indian state of Telangana.
+It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 History

 With the completion of the Kazipet–Balharshah link in 1929, Chennai was directly linked to Delhi.

 The Wadi–Secunderabad line was built in 1874 with financing by the Nizam of Hyderabad.
 It later became part of Nizam's Guaranteed State Railway.
 In 1889, the main line of the Nizam's Guaranteed State Railway was extended to Vijayawada, then known as Bezwada.

 As of 1909, "From Wadi on the Great Indian Peninsula Railway, the Nizam's Guaranteed State Railway runs east to Warangal and then south-east towards Bezwada on the East Coast section of the Madras Railway."

 Electrification

 The Dornakal–Kazipet sector was electrified in 1988–89, the Kazipet–Ramagundam sector in 1987–88 and the Kazipet–Secunderabad sector in 1991–93.

 Amenities

 Kazipet railway station has computerized reservation counters, retiring room, waiting room, vegetarian and non-vegetarian refreshments and book stall.